To use Lighthouse with AWS, you will need to

 - Connect via SCP and copy sh onto the AWS EC2 instance.

-- While SSHed to your instance on AWS, run the built in aws configure
+- While SSHed to your instance on AWS, run the following command

 - Provide an access key with administrative privileges.